vividos/WhereToFly/src/App/Android/Assets/info.md

 1.3.1 "Crossing the alps 2018" bugfix edition

+- fixed bug where a newly added location (using find or long-tap to add) wasn't shown on map

 1.3.0 "Crossing the alps 2018" edition

 - introduced hamburger menu with drawer to navigate between top-level pages